 HOW TO GET THERE

-By bus – Castro can be reached by bus, thanks to the Bergamo Trasporti company.
+By bus – Castro can be reached by bus.
+Info and timetable: Bergamo Trasporti

 By boat – From the end of March to the end of September Castro is also reachable from the lake.
-Timetable and routes: Navigazione Lago d’Iseo
+Info and timetable: Navigazione Lago d’Iseo